+- Open to all students.
+Topics include:

-- Art and Politics - Culture and Society of Contemporary China (b) - Immigration and Ethnicity in American Culture (c) - (d) The Holocaust and Social Theory
+- (a) Art and Politics

+- (b) Culture and Society of Contemporary China

+- (c) Immigration and Ethnicity in American Culture

+- (d) The Holocaust and Social Theory

 HUM 401 The Culture and Legacy of the European Enlightenment.
 (3) S